knative/pkg/injection/README.md

 ### Generated Reconcilers

-A code generator is aviable for simple subset of reconciliation requirements.
+A code generator is available for simple subset of reconciliation requirements.
 A label above the API type will signal to the injection code generator to generate a strongly typed reconciler.
 Use `+genreconciler` to generate the reconcilers.

 ```go
 // +genclient